dtopuzov/pragmatic/setup/README.md

 - Manually download and install latest official [Xcode](https://developer.apple.com/xcode/).

+Note:

+- Xcode installation can be also scripted with [xcinfo](https://github.com/xcodereleases/xcinfo).

 ## Scripts

 Each script describes what it does in its first lines.